Human rights in Thailand: Freedom of the press

-In October 2020, Thailand's Ministry of Digital Economy and Society announced an emergency decree to censor blunt Voice TV on all online media channels.
-The ministry alleged the station of violating media restrictions under the Emergency Decree on Public Administration in Emergency Situations and the Computer-Related Crime Act, over their coverage of pro-democracy protests in Thailand.
-In November 2021, the NBTC office led by Lt Gen Peerapong Monakit, an NBTC commissioner, gave a warning to TV operators and concessionaires to reconsider carefully or even refrain from presenting content on some monarchy-related issues from the 2020–2021 Thai protests, in particular the 10-point monarchy reform manifestos.
-Media outlets viewed the move as a threat, while academics may be reluctant to express opinions on the monarchy for fear of being punished.
-Analysts said such self-censorship could put all public debate down.
+In October 2020, Thailand's Ministry of Digital Economy and Society announced an emergency decree to censor the outspoken channel Voice TV on all online media channels.
+The ministry accused the station of violating media restrictions – under the Emergency Decree on Public Administration in Emergency Situations and the Computer-Related Crime Act – during the channel's coverage of the domestic pro-democracy protests.
+In November 2021, the National Broadcasting and Telecommunications Commission (NBTC) office led by Lt Gen Peerapong Monakit, an NBTC commissioner, gave a warning to TV operators and concessionaires: they should carefully reconsider or even refrain from presenting content on some monarchy-related issues from the 2020–2021 Thai protests, in particular the 10-point monarchy-reform manifestos.
+Some media outlets saw the warning as intimidation, and fear of punishment may have left academics reluctant to express opinions on the monarchy.
+Analysts noted that this self-censorship could chill public debate on the issue entirely.

 Books sold by Same Sky Books.

-Same Sky Books owner and chief editor, Thanapol Eawsakul was arrested by Technology Crime Suppression Division police on 29 June 2022 for keeping a top secret document.
-Thanapol had been harassed by Royal Thai Police officers several times since he founded a company that printed critical political books related to the Monarchy of Thailand.
+Thanapol Eawsakul, the owner and chief editor of Same Sky Books, was arrested by the Technology Crime Suppression Division police on 29 June 2022 for keeping a top-secret document.
+Thanapol had been harassed by Royal Thai Police officers several times since he founded a company that printed political books critical of the monarchy of Thailand.

 Lèse-majesté

 Lèse-majesté law in Thailand is a crime according to Section 112 of the Thai Criminal Code.
-It is illegal to defame, insult, or threaten the king, queen, heir-apparent, heir-presumptive, or regent.
+This law makes it illegal to defame, insult, or threaten the king, queen, heir-apparent, heir-presumptive, or regent.
 Modern Thai lèse-majesté law has been on the statute books since 1908.
 Thailand is the only constitutional monarchy to have strengthened its lèse-majesté law since World War II.
-With penalties ranging from three to fifteen years imprisonment for each count, it has been described as the "world's harshest lèse majesté law" and "possibly the strictest criminal-defamation law anywhere".
+With penalties ranging from 3 to 15 years imprisonment for each charge, Thailand's law has been described as the "world's harshest lèse majesté law" and "possibly the strictest criminal-defamation law anywhere".

-Anchan P. was handed 87-year prison sentence for uploading and sharing videos on the internet of an online talk show, after she had been detained in jail for nearly 4 years from 2015, then in 2021, the court convicted her by half to 43 and a half years due to her guilty plea.
-The UN Human Rights Committee has declared that "imprisonment is never an appropriate penalty" for lèse majesté case.
+Anchan P. was given an 87-year prison sentence for uploading and sharing videos on the internet of an online talk show, after she had been detained in jail for nearly 4 years from 2015.
+In 2021, the court reduced her sentence by half to 43 and a half years because she pleaded guilty.
+The UN Human Rights Committee has declared that "imprisonment is never an appropriate penalty" for lèse-majesté cases.

-On 21 May 2022, the Human Rights Watch reported that a pro-democracy activist, Tantawan "Tawan" Tuatulanon, has been detained and unjustly charged for her peaceful protests.
-Tawan has advocated reforming the monarchy and abolishing draconian lese majeste.
-She also started a hunger strike on 20 April 2022, to protest her pre-trial detention.
-In 2023, Tawan and a fellow prisoner Orawan "Bam" Phupong have been taking part of a hunger strike to protest their imprisonment under the Lese-majeste laws.
-Both are in weak conditions and have reportedly experienced chest pains and nosebleeds.
+On 21 May 2022, HRW reported that a pro-democracy activist, Tantawan "Tawan" Tuatulanon, had been detained and unjustly charged for peaceful protests.
+Tawan has advocated reforming the monarchy and abolishing draconian lèse-majesté.
+In addition, she started a hunger strike on 20 April 2022 to protest her pretrial detention.
+In 2023, Tawan and fellow prisoner Orawan "Bam" Phupong took part in a hunger strike to protest their imprisonment under the lèse-majesté laws.
+Both were in weak condition and had reportedly experienced chest pains and nosebleeds.